 Their hand moves up just before the first beat of each measure (which is called the downbeat), and so we call it an upbeat.

 There are a few things to know about how to play an upbeat in a piece of music.

-Because upbeats come before the first beat of a measure they are often unstressed.
+Because upbeats are the last beat of a measure, they are often unstressed.

-An example of this would be the first 2 notes of one of the most recognized songs in the world, “Happy Birthday.”
+An example of this would be the first two notes of one of the most recognized songs in the world, “Happy Birthday.”

 You will find that some songs only include the anacrusis at the beginning of the score, while others include it as a repeating theme throughout the song.

 This affects the phrasing and rhythm and dictates the way in which the piece should be performed.